spiral/docs/docs/en/basics/prototype.md

 ```

 > **Note**
-> The formatting around the injected lines will be affected.
+> that the formatting around the injected lines will be affected.

 For PHP 7.4 there are two additional flags available now: